 Citizenship by naturalisation

 It’s important to note that acquiring citizenship in this way is entirely discretionary.
 Meeting the requirements will only grant the right to apply, and not a right to citizenship.
 A person is eligible to apply if he has resided in Malta for a period of five years prior to the application.
-You can also become a naturalised citizen of Malta through investment, by way of the Individual Investor Programme (IIP).
+You can also become a naturalized citizen of Malta for exceptional services by direct investment.

 Re-acquisition of Maltese citizenship